rathink4/Zookeeper-Leader-Election/README.md

 Do `mvn clean package` to create a jar file.
 It will be located in the `target` folder and you can open this folder in the terminal.

-Open 2-3 additional terminals and run the jar file by executing `java -jar jar_filename`
+Open 2-3 additional terminals and run the jar file by executing `java -jar jar_filename (port_number)`

 You will see the result.